Switch to or revert from a smart account in MetaMask

 You can switch your account(s) back to a standard account, “reset” or “revoke” it at any time.

-- Open the account selector within the homepage and click the desired account
+- Tap the account selector at the top of the screen

-If you want to re-enable smart functionality later, simply follow the steps in the Switching to a smart account section above and you’ll be set.
-Note: you will have to pay another gas fee.
+If you want to re-enable smart functionality later, simply toggle the button back.
+You will have to pay another gas fee.

 Questions